All University Imaging Centers locations are access controlled with card readers.

 - Click 'Employee/Student Access Form'

 - Fill out the requested information.
-I've included a few of the fields below.
+Please fill in the matching fields as outlined below.

 - Select your PI or Facility: UIC